-- www.cookctyclerk.com Find information on redemption of delinquent property taxes that have been sold.
+- https://www.cookcountyclerkil.gov/ Find information on redemption of delinquent property taxes that have been sold.
 Learn how to Clerk’s office calculates tax rates based on tax levies.
-Also, find how to get legal descriptions of parcels and copies of tax maps, and look up property transactions, deeds, and mortgage information.
+Also, find how to get legal descriptions of parcels, copies of tax maps, and look up property transactions, deeds, and mortgage information.

 Sharing information about your property tax bill: